Ready to Start Family Counseling in Bethesda, MD?

 Have you worked with us in the past?
 Let other families know how your experience was!

 Is Family Counseling Right for Me?

-The decision to go to Family Counseling can be a tough one, especially when you don’t know how long you may end up being in counseling for.
+The decision to go to family counseling can be a tough one, especially when you don’t know how long you may end up being in counseling for.
 Family counseling can last as short as 8 sessions or could take 20 or more sessions depending on what problems are brought into counseling and how willing the family is to do the work needed to make progress.
 Your treatment plan will depend on your family’s unique situation.
-I will teach you the skills needed to deepen emotional connections and overcome stress.
+We will teach you the skills needed to deepen emotional connections and overcome stress.
 Some people run away from their family problems.
 Some people are emotionally cut-off from their family.
 Families are forever.
 Isn’t it time to do things differently?

-To find a Family Counselor who you feel comfortable with, you’re going to want to ask questions over the phone to get a sense of the counselor’s personality.
+To find a family counselor who you feel comfortable with, you’re going to want to ask questions over the phone to get a sense of the counselor’s personality.
 Not every therapist is necessarily skilled at relationship counseling.
 You’ll want to find someone who has training specifically in doing family work.
 If you’re looking for a child counselor or a teen counselor be sure and ask if the counselor has experience working with children and/or adolescents.
 Put yourself first, by putting your family first.
 Human beings have always depended on groups for support.
 Your family was the first group you were dependent on.
 Change is possible.
 Change is real.
 There is hope.
-Call or message me today, and let’s talk about what you’re thinking and feeling, and how you’d like things to be different in your family.
+Call or message us today, and let’s talk about what you’re thinking and feeling, and how you’d like things to be different in your family.